bytodals/portfolio-devops/README.md

 (coming later)

 ## Project Goals
-- Showcase the entire journey from UX research to live deployment
+- Showcase the entire journey from design to live deployment
 - Deep dive into DevOps (Docker, CI/CD, automation)
 - Build a professional portfolio